Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Introduction

-In this paper, we address that question in a dimerized quasiperiodic chain with two sublattices per unit cell (SSH geometry \cite{44}) whose on-site energies are modulated by an incommensurate cosine and masked by a deterministic Thue-Morse (TM) sequence.
-The TM sequence is a paradigmatic aperiodic order: it is binary, perfectly balanced at large scales, and endowed with long-range substitutional correlations distinct from both periodic staggering and uncorrelated randomness \cite{45,46,47}.
-This makes it an ideal test for separating the roles of global balance, determinism, and correlation structure in driving re-entrant behavior.
+In this paper, we address that question in a dimerized quasiperiodic chain with two sublattices per unit cell (SSH geometry \cite{44}) whose onsite energies are modulated by an incommensurate cosine and masked by a deterministic Thue-Morse (TM) sequence.
+The TM sequence is a paradigmatic aperiodic order: its binary sign mask is exactly balanced on its natural dyadic blocks and possesses long-range substitution correlations distinct from both periodic staggering and uncorrelated randomness \cite{45,46,47}.
+It therefore provides a useful setting in which to distinguish global sign balance, short-range pair anticorrelation, longer-range dyadic organization, and their interplay with the SSH hopping dimerization.
 The TM sequence has also been investigated in condensed matter physics using different models, as seen in \cite{57,58,59,60}.

-First, we chart the localization landscape of this TM-masked SSH chain, identifying extended, critical (multifractal), and localized regions, and isolating reentrant parameter windows where states delocalize after an initial localization onset before ultimately relocalizing at stronger modulation.
-Second, we develop and apply finite-size scaling diagnostics that allow us to locate critical disorder strengths and extract critical exponents.
-Alongside standard markers, the inverse participation ratio (IPR), normalized participation ratio (NPR), and the correlation fractal dimension obtained via a box-counting procedure, we introduce a two-size crossing analysis of the order parameter over targeted spectral windows.
-The crossing function yields size-independent fixed points at criticality, providing precise estimates of the localization threshold and critical exponents.
+First, we map the localization landscape of the TM-masked SSH chain as a function of the quasiperiodic potential strength and hopping dimerization.
+The correlation dimension, IPR, and NPR identify extended, localized, and intermediate regimes and reveal a reentrant window in which the mid-spectrum states recover participation after an initial localization tendency.
+Full-spectrum and energy-resolved diagnostics further determine how this behavior is distributed across the spectrum and show that the reentrant response is concentrated primarily in its central region.

+We then characterize the scaling properties of the reentrant window using generalized dimensions averaged over fixed central spectral sectors.
+Their inverse-size extrapolations reveal a systematic moment-order dependence in the thermodynamic limit.
+The corresponding thermodynamic-limit singularity spectrum provides a complementary description of the local scaling structure, while real- and momentum-space diagnostics examine the same states in Fourier-conjugate representations.
+Together, these measures establish the multifractal character of the intermediate reentrant regime.

+The boundaries of the reentrant window are estimated using two-size crossings and the finite-size scaling of band-averaged participation observables.
+The resulting exponent ratios characterize the effective participation scaling of the corresponding spectral sectors, while additional large-system calculations test the stability of the nonmonotonic behavior.